inasafe/inasafe-doc/docs/source/training/beginner/osm/103-working-with-josm.rst

   Don’t worry if this is unclear right now - we will learn more about it as we go along.
 - You should still have the Preferences window open.
-If you don’t, click Edit ‣ Preferences to open the window.
+If you don’t, click :menuselection:`Edit ‣ Preferences` to open the window.
 - On the left side, click the icon that looks like a grid.

  .. image:: /static/training/beginner/osm/image23.*
+    :align: center

-- Click the tab at the top that reads “Tagging Presets”.
+- Click the tab at the top that reads :guilabel:`Tagging Presets`.
-- Under “Available Presets” find and select the entry labelled “Buildings Indonesia.”
-Then click the blue arrow to the right of this box.
+- Under ':guilabel:`Available Presets` find and select the entry labelled :kbd:`Buildings Indonesia` Then click the blue arrow to the right of this box.

 .. image:: /static/training/beginner/osm/image24.*
+   :align: center

-- Click OK.
+- Click :guilabel:`OK`.

 *3.3.
 Add Plugins*